Prefetch input queue: Instruction queue

 The processor executes a program by fetching the instructions from memory and executing them.
 Usually the processor execution speed is much faster than the memory access speed.
 Instruction queue is used to prefetch the next instructions in a separate buffer while the processor is executing the current instruction.

 With a four stage pipeline, the rate at which instructions are executed can be up to four times that of sequential execution.

 The processor usually has two separate units for fetching the instructions and for executing the instructions.

 The implementation of a pipeline architecture is possible only if the bus interface unit and the execution unit are independent.
 While the execution unit is decoding or executing an instruction which does not require the use of the data and address buses, the bus interface unit fetches instruction opcodes from the memory.

 This process is much faster than sending out an address, reading the opcode and then decoding and executing it.
 Fetching the next instruction while the current instruction is being decoded or executed is called pipelining.

-The 8086 architecture has a six-byte prefetch instruction pipeline, while the 8088 has a four-byte prefetch.
+The 8086 processor has a six-byte prefetch instruction pipeline, while the 8088 has a four-byte prefetch.
 As the Execution Unit is executing the current instruction, the bus interface unit reads up to six (or four) bytes of opcodes in advance from the memory.
 The queue lengths were chosen based on simulation studies.

 An exception is encountered when the execution unit encounters a branch instruction i.e. either a jump or a call instruction.
 In this case, the entire queue must be dumped and the contents pointed to by the instruction pointer must be fetched from memory.